Sold everywhere:

 • Sell In Your Own Timeframe

-2. Is the asking price realistic?
+2. Your asking price is unrealistic

 4. Your home is in an undesirable location